 - Demonstrate ethical decision-making, effective communication and teamwork, and leadership;

-- Understand and meet the evolving multidisciplinary challenges and needs of the multiple stakeholders and communities in which you work and live;
+- Understand and meet the evolving multidisciplinary challenges and needs of the multiple stakeholders and communities in which they work and live;

-- Build on your academic preparation through lifelong learning, graduate study, engagement in professional societies, and/or professional licensure; and
+- Build on their academic preparation through lifelong learning, graduate study, engagement in professional societies, and/or professional licensure; and

 - Act as stewards of the profession who contribute to the advancement of society and the profession.